 Chronic stress increases cortisol, a catabolic hormone. (catabolic means “to break down.”)
 Cortisol breaks down muscle mass and increases fat, specifically visceral fat.
 You see, there are 3 kinds of fat: subcutaneous – the “under the skin” fat, intramuscular – the “between your muscles fat,” and visceral fat – the “among your vital organs fat.”
 You’ve probably heard of the “pear” shape being safer than the “apple” shape.
 This is due to the visceral fat that accumulates in the midsection.
 Although neither is attractive, the fat on your hips isn’t as deadly as the fat on your stomach.
 And this fat on your stomach is often increased by stress.

 Stress also affects your sleep, and the lack of sleep snowballs into increasing hormones that stimulate appetite.
 It can become a vicious cycle of dangerous weight gain.
+Of course, as this isn’t the only health problem caused by stress, it’s important to try and remove any chronic stress from your life.

 Ok, so you are convinced it’s a problem that needs to be solved, and now.
 So how can you solve it?